hazelcast/hazelcast-reference-manual/src/Storage/HotRestartPersistence.md

 <br></br>
 - On each update there is metadata to be maintained; this is done asynchronously by the Collector thread.
 The Mutator enqueues update events to the Collector's work queue.
 <br></br>
-- The Collector keeps draining its work queue at all times, including while it goes through the GC cycle.
+- The Collector keeps draining its work queue at all times, including the time it goes through the GC cycle.
 Updates are taken into account at each stage in the GC cycle, preventing the copying of already dead records into compacted files.
 <br></br>
 - All GC-induced I/O competes for the same resources as the Mutator's update operations.
 Therefore, measures are taken to minimize the impact of I/O done during GC:
   - data is never read from files, but from RAM;